 The second stemmed from a financial crisis spanning the period 2006 to 2008 that was brought about in part by the collapse of the subprime mortgage and associated derivatives markets.
-This contributed to the demise of Lehman Brothers, Bear Stearns, and Washington Mutual, Inc. banking houses and the federal government bailout of American International Group, Inc. (AIG) insurance company in 2008.
+This contributed to the demise of Lehman Brothers, Bear Stearns, and Washington Mutual, Inc. banking houses and the federal government bailout of American International Group.
+Inc. (AIG) insurance company in 2008.
 That same year, the U.S. Treasury Department's Advisory Committee on the Auditing Profession was concerned about the sustainability of the independent practice, long a key feature in the structure of financial market oversight.
 The Committee proposed 30 initiatives to strengthen the professional function.
-Chaired by former SEC chairman, Arthur Levitt, Jr. and Donald T. Nicolaisen (both former chairmen of PricewaterhouseCoopers's financial service practice and chief accountants of the SEC), the committee of 21 members included two prominent educators, Gary John Previts of Case Western Reserve University and Lynn E. Turner of Colorado State University and former chief accountant of the SEC.
+Chaired by former SEC chairman, Arthur Levitt, Jr. and Donald T. Nicolaisen (former chief accountant of the SEC), the committee of 21 members included two prominent educators, Gary John Previts of Case Western Reserve University and Lynn E. Turner of Colorado State University and former chief accountant of the SEC.
 In addition, Zoe-Vonna Palmrose from the University of Southern California served as a committee observer through her role as the SEC's Deputy Chief Accountant for Professional Practice.
-The Committee's recommendations addressed three broad issues: "improving accounting education and human capital; enhancing audit firm governance, transparency, responsibility, communications, and audit quality; and increasing audit market competition and auditor choice."
+The Committee's recommendations addressed three broad issues: "improving accounting education and human capital; enhancing audit firm governance, transparency, responsibility, communications, and audit quality; and increasing audit market competition and auditor choice."28